Midazolam

-Midazolam, sold under the brand name Versed among others, is a benzodiazepine medication used for anesthesia and procedural sedation, and to treat severe agitation.
-It works by inducing sleepiness, decreasing anxiety, and causing a loss of ability to create new memories.
+Midazolam, sold under the brand name Versed among others, is a benzodiazepine medication used for anesthesia, premedication before surgical anesthesia, and procedural sedation, and to treat severe agitation.
+It induces sleepiness, decreases anxiety, and causes anterograde amnesia.

 The drug does not cause an individual to become unconscious, merely to be sedated.
-It is also useful for the treatment of prolonged (lasting over 5 minutes) seizures.
+It is also useful for the treatment of prolonged (lasting over five minutes) seizures.
 Midazolam can be given by mouth, intravenously, by injection into a muscle, by spraying into the nose, or through the cheek.
-When given intravenously, it typically begins working within five minutes; when injected into a muscle, it can take fifteen minutes to begin working.
-Effects last between one and six hours.
-The 1997 Duran Duran album Medazzaland is named in reference to Midazolam.
+When given intravenously, it typically begins working within five minutes; when injected into a muscle, it can take fifteen minutes to begin working; when taken orally, it can take 10–20 minutes to begin working.

 Side effects can include a decrease in efforts to breathe, low blood pressure, and sleepiness.
 Tolerance to its effects and withdrawal syndrome may occur following long-term use.
 Paradoxical effects, such as increased activity, can occur especially in children and older people.
 There is evidence of risk when used during pregnancy but no evidence of harm with a single dose during breastfeeding.
-It belongs to the benzodiazepine class of drugs and works by increasing the activity of the GABA neurotransmitter in the brain.

 Midazolam was patented in 1974 and came into medical use in 1982.
 It is on the World Health Organization's List of Essential Medicines.
 Midazolam is available as a generic medication.
 In many countries, it is a controlled substance.

 Medical uses

 Seizures

 Midazolam is sometimes used for the acute management of prolonged seizures.
 Long-term use for the management of epilepsy is not recommended due to the significant risk of tolerance (which renders midazolam and other benzodiazepines ineffective) and the significant side effect of sedation.
 A benefit of midazolam is that in children it can be given in the cheek or in the nose for acute seizures, including status epilepticus.
-Midazolam is effective for status epilepticus or when intravenous access cannot be obtained, and has advantages of being water-soluble, having a rapid onset of action and not causing metabolic acidosis from the propylene glycol vehicle (which is not required due to its solubility in water), which occurs with other benzodiazepines.

 Drawbacks include a high degree of breakthrough seizures—due to the short half-life of midazolam—in over 50% of people treated, as well as treatment failure in 14–18% of people with refractory status epilepticus.
 Tolerance develops rapidly to the anticonvulsant effect, and the dose may need to be increased by several times to maintain anticonvulsant therapeutic effects.
 With prolonged use, tolerance and tachyphylaxis can occur and the elimination half-life may increase, up to days.
 Buccal and intranasal midazolam may be both easier to administer and more effective than rectally administered diazepam in the emergency control of seizures.